 Here is an answer from the TSA customer service.

-They reply to Frida that medically necessary products including creams are good to go in carry on bags and they can exceed the 3.4 oz / 100 ml size, but she will need to inform the security officer that she have medical liquids and place them in a separate bin for x-ray screening.
+They reply to Frida that medically necessary products including creams are good to go in carry-on bags and they can exceed the 3.4 oz / 100 ml size, but she will need to inform the security officer that she has medical liquids and place them in a separate bin for x-ray screening.

-Even though the prescription is not recommended, If you don’t have one you may need to use your skills to convince the security officer that your lotion is for the medical use.
+Although a prescription is not always required, If you don’t have one you may need to use some selling skills to convince the security officer that your lotion is for medical use.

-Additionally; lotion bars have less chemical ingredients and they are priced reasonably compare to the liquids.
+Additionally, lotion bars contain fewer chemical ingredients and they are priced reasonably compared to the liquids.

 The capacity of each container must not exceed 0.5 kg (18 ounces) or 500 ml (17 fluid ounces).